Chive/django-multiupload/README.md

 class UploadForm(forms.Form):
     attachments = MultiFileField(min_num=1, max_num=3, max_file_size=1024*1024*5)

-    # If you need to upload media files, you can use do this:
+    # If you need to upload media files, you can use this:
     attachments = MultiMediaField(
         min_num=1,
         max_num=3,